 “That was the first time I’d kind of merged these two worlds,” says Bowling, 34, who at her husband’s urging posted a solo performance of the historic jam on YouTube, eliciting more than 100,000 views.
 “That number was a little higher than I anticipated, and that [clip] ended up being the doorway that opened for me.”

 A Michigan native who lived in New Hampshire before moving to San Francisco, Bowling soon boosted her repertoire in the wake of offers to record and perform.
 She recorded Distillation of a Dream, a 2015 album of Phish songs that included a take on “Tahoe Tweezer,” and then the kindred 2016 Dead project Better Left Unsaid.
 She recasts songs from both bands in piano concerts that include a Sept.
-15 date at City Winery and a stop at Brighton Music Hall on Nov.
-16 with her promising jam-band Ghost Light, which she co-launched this year.
+15 date at City Winery.
+She’s also set to perform original songs at Brighton Music Hall on Nov.
+16 with the promising jam-band Ghost Light, which she co-launched this year.
 Whether performing solo or with her comrades in Ghost Light, Bowling embraces taking risks.

 Her solo work distills the music of bands that take similar risks, but with multiple instrumental and vocal parts that she pares down to piano.
 “I’m definitely drawn to some of the more complex compositions from both Phish and the Dead,” she says.
 “It’s an interesting puzzle. … The whole arranging process is about accuracy, but it’s also about what you choose to include and what you choose to leave out.”